Skip to main content

 Where Do Companies Waste Money on React Development?

-Building custom components when proven libraries exist.
-A custom data table component with sorting, filtering, pagination, and column resizing costs $4,000-$8,000 to build and $2,000-$3,000/year to maintain.
-TanStack Table or AG Grid handles all of that for $0-$800/year.
-Unless your table has truly unique interaction patterns, don't reinvent it.
-The same applies to form libraries, date pickers, and modals.
+Rebuilding components a library already solved.
+A custom data table with sorting, filtering, pagination, and column resizing costs $4,000 to $8,000 to build and a couple thousand a year to keep alive.
+TanStack Table or AG Grid does the same job for next to nothing.
+Unless your table genuinely does something nobody else's does, don't reinvent it.
+Same goes for form libraries, date pickers, and modals.
+We've watched teams burn a month here.

-Over-engineering state management from day one.
-Teams often install Redux with middleware, sagas, and a complex folder structure for apps that need five state variables.
-React's built-in useState and useContext handle most small-to-medium apps.
-React Query manages server state beautifully.
-You only need Redux or Zustand when your client-side state is genuinely complex.
-Starting simple and adding complexity later saves $3,000-$8,000 in initial development and makes onboarding new developers 2-3x faster.
+Reaching for Redux on day one.
+Teams install Redux with middleware, sagas, and a folder structure built for a battleship, then use it to hold five state variables.
+React's own useState and useContext cover most small and medium apps.
+React Query handles server state cleanly.
+You only really need Redux or Zustand when client-side state gets genuinely gnarly.
+Start simple, add the heavy machinery when the app actually asks for it, and onboarding a new engineer gets noticeably faster.

-Skipping TypeScript to save time upfront.
-Adding TypeScript to a React project costs $0-$2,000 more in setup.
-Skipping it saves time in week one but creates bugs, slows onboarding, and makes refactoring painful by month three.
-For any React project expected to live beyond six months or involve more than one developer, TypeScript pays for itself within the first quarter.
+Skipping TypeScript to save a week.
+Adding TypeScript up front costs almost nothing.
+Skipping it feels fast in week one and then quietly bites you, more bugs, slower onboarding, refactors that hurt, by about month three.
+For any React project meant to live past six months or touched by more than one person, TypeScript pays for itself inside the first quarter.
+We default to it on everything for exactly this reason.

 How Do You Choose the Right React Development Company?

-Ask to see their React code, not just screenshots.
-Any agency can show you polished portfolio images.
-Request access to a sample GitHub repository or ask them to walk through their component architecture on a call.
-Look for TypeScript usage, proper separation of concerns, custom hooks for business logic, and meaningful test coverage.
-Code quality tells you what the next 12 months of maintenance will look like.
+Ask to see real React code, not screenshots.
+Anyone can show you a glossy portfolio image.
+Ask for a sample repo, or get them to walk their component architecture on a call.
+Look for actual TypeScript, sane separation of concerns, custom hooks where the business logic lives, and tests that mean something.
+The code is the truest preview of what the next twelve months of maintenance will feel like.

-Check their performance track record.
-React apps can easily become slow if the team doesn't understand memoization, code splitting, and lazy loading.
-Ask about Lighthouse scores on their shipped projects.
-Any production React app should score 90+ on performance.
-The Geminate Solutions website (built in Next.js 15) scores 95+ consistently — that's the standard to expect.
+Check the performance numbers.
+A React app slides into slowness fast if the team doesn't reach for memoization, code splitting, and lazy loading.
+Ask about Lighthouse scores on shipped work.
+Any production React app should clear 90 on performance.
+The geminatesolutions.com site, built in Next.js 15, sits at 95-plus, and that's the bar to hold a development partner to.

 React App Development Cost by Industry